Arbigaus/Heardstone/README.md

 ## Future Improvements

-Make a filter in both list views.
+* Make a filter in both list views.
+* Check some warnings to fix